Like us on Facebook or Follow us on Twitter to receive regular updates about our programs.

 Cabot 7th Floor

-Join us as area experts discuss the evolving crisis in Mali.
-The panel will be moderated by WPF Executive Director Alex de Waal and will include:
+Area experts discuss the evolving crisis in Mali.
+The panel was moderated by WPF Executive Director Alex de Waal and included:

 November 15, 2012

-, a widely respected Libyan author, lecturer, historian, political commentator and advisor on Libyan matters, and a leading member of the Libyan diaspora in the UK; and Dirk J. Vandewalle
+Faraj Najem, a widely respected Libyan author, lecturer, historian, political commentator and advisor on Libyan matters, and a leading member of the Libyan diaspora in the UK;

 Wandering Jews: American Jews, Human Rights, and Humanitarianism